sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCMaxHeadroom/README.md

   `MaxHeadroomVideoSource._visemeShapes`.
 It is approximate compared to Azure's phoneme-accurate visemes; for tighter sync, extract Piper's phoneme sequence (it phonemises via eSpeak NG) and map phonemes→viseme ids instead of using the amplitude envelope.
-Tune the bands in `PiperTtsSpeaker.VisemeForLevel`.
+Tune the bands in `MaxHeadroomVideoSource.VisemeForLevel` (the amplitude→viseme heuristic now lives in the renderer, behind `PushAudio`).
 - Video is VP8 via the libvpx `VideoEncoderEndPoint` (same as `WebRTCGetStartedLibvpx`).
 - Audio is G.711 from `AudioExtrasSource.SendAudioFromStream` (Piper PCM resampled to 16kHz).
   The audio track is send/recv and pinned to PCMU, so the received mic is a deterministic